2 paramedics found guilty in death of Elijah McClain, who they injected with an overdose of ketamine

 The jury found Aurora Fire Rescue paramedics Jeremy Cooper and Peter Cichuniec guilty of criminally negligent homicide following a weekslong trial in state district court.
 The jury also found Cichuniec guilty on one of two second-degree assault charges.
 Cooper was found not guilty on the assault charges.
 They could face years in prison at sentencing.

-McClain’s mother, Sheneen, raised her first in the air and exclaimed, “We did it!
+McClain's mother, Sheneen, raised her fist in the air as she left the courtroom.
+“We did it!
 We did it!
-We did it!” while leaving the courthouse with a friend and the president of the Aurora NAACP.
+We did it!” she said.

+Cichuniec’s wife had her head bowed down as deputies prepared to handcuff him and take him into custody.
+Cooper's wife sobbed alongside her.
+Cooper was not taken into custody.

+Neither the paramedics nor their attorneys spoke outside court and they didn’t immediately respond to emails and text messages from The Associated Press seeking comment.

-The outcome could set a precedent going forward for how emergency personnel respond to situations with people in police custody, said University of Miami criminologist Alex Piquero.
+The outcome could set a precedent for how emergency personnel respond to situations with people in police custody, said University of Miami criminologist Alex Piquero.

 “Imagine if you're a paramedic,” Piquero said.
 “They could be hesitant.
 They could say, 'I'm not going to do anything' or 'I'm going to do less.
 I don't want to be found guilty.'"